Lemon Balm Benefits: 10 Reasons To Use It (w/ Tea & Infusion Recipes)

 Possible side effects

-Lemon balm is safe when consumed for a maximum of 4 months by adults and 1 month by babies and children.
-If this plant is consumed in excessive doses or for prolonged periods, it may also cause nausea, vomiting, abdominal pain, decreased heart rate, drop in blood pressure and shortness of breath.
+Lemon balm is safe when consumed for up to 2 weeks.
+However, if this medicinal plant is taken in excessive amounts or for longer than recommended, it may cause nausea, vomiting, abdominal pain, dizziness, drowsiness, a decrease in heart rate, low blood pressure, and shortness of breath.